sudachen/dstoolbox/toolbox/README.md

 ````

 The DS Toolbox will start automatically every time on Docker starting.
 Jupyterlab is available on localhost:8888.
 This toolbox supports google  Colaboratory.
-Notebooks on google drive can be opened by Colaboratory and calculated on local DS toolbox, simple connect to a local runtime.
+Notebooks on google drive can be opened by Colaboratory and calculated on local DS toolbox, just connect it to the local runtime on 8888 port.

 All locally created notebooks will be in 'work' directory in user home.